Khwesten/LombokLike/README.md

     include 'GettersAndSetters.php';

-Extend him on all classes that you need:
+Extend it on all classes that you need:

     class Test extends GettersAndSetters {}

-Use protected attributes to him can be manipulated:
+Use protected attributes to it can be manipulated:

     class Test extends GettersAndSetters {
         ...
         protected $name;
         ...
     }

-If you want methods can be display in your IDE, use the PHPdoc on attributes:
+If you want methods can be displayed in your IDE, use the PHPdoc on attributes:

     class Test extends GettersAndSetters {
         ...